 Photographing Christian Religious Art in India

 One of the things I love photographing is religious artwork.
-I’d say that I’m drawn, pretty much, equally to stain glass windows in a christian church as I am to a buddhist statue or mandala or a mural exploring Hinduism.
+I’d say that I’m drawn, pretty much, equally to stained glass windows in a christian church as I am to a buddhist statue or mandala or a mural exploring Hinduism.

 While the story being explored is interesting it’s the compositional elements (e.g., color, shape, texture) within the work and the luminosity contained that attracts my attention.
 It’s that sense of light that seems, somehow, to point to the transcendent nature in all things that I find most compelling.

 Let me state that again.
 The scenes depicted are interesting, as is the historical and cultural significance of the religion associated with the artwork in question.
 But it’s the transforming and transcendental nature of the light that brings me as close to religious observance as I’m likely to get these days.

 The above photo is, quite obviously, an idealized scene of Jesus surrounded by young children.
 The artwork is on a large copper sheet on one of the walls of the church.
 I was immediately drawn to its luminous quality and could see, in my mind’s eye, that by rendering the work into black and white that the shapes and textures would be emphasized.

-Photographing Cemeteries eBook
+Introducing My Photographing Cemeteries eBook